i0Afnan/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 2. There is no place like home
 - The third script changes the working directory to the user's home directory.

+## 3. The long format
+- The fourth script displays the current directory contents in a long format.